gvwilson/sensibleadventures/short-stories/arecibo.md

 He is barefoot again,
 the young astrologer notes,
 but according to his servants he has at least eaten that day.
-Her Majesty's minister insist on regular reports, and the young astrologer would rather fill them with trivia than the unorthodox things the foreigner sometimes says.
+Her Majesty's minister insists on regular reports, and the young astrologer would rather fill them with trivia than the unorthodox things the foreigner sometimes says.